 - No real-time data: Relying on databases can work.
 But you’re missing a piece of the puzzle, because fraudsters move fast.

-- N/A. You’ll need to speak to a sales team to get an idea.
+- Signifyd focuses on enterprise clients with bespoke contracts.
+You’ll need to speak to a sales team to get an idea.

 Choose Signifyd If:

-- You want automation and you are dealing with large volumes of transactions.
+- You are focused on retail ecommerce and want automation when dealing with large volumes of transactions.